SWE-UniStuttgart/Qlunc/Docs/Gral_OpenScience_2021/JOSS_2021/paper.md

 or, in other words, it represents the dispersion of the values attributed to a measurand.
 The importance of knowing uncertainty in measurements lies both, on the quality of the measurement as on the understanding of the results, and it can have a huge impact on the veracity of an experiment or measuring set up.
-In this sense, lidar measurement uncertainties assessment plays a crucial role, since it can determine decision-making processes and therefore the global performance of a wind facility.
+In this sense, wind lidar measurement uncertainties assessment plays a crucial role, since it can determine decision-making processes and therefore the global performance of a wind facility.